newtheatre/history-project/_shows/16_17/trainspotting.md

 ---

 Choose Life.
 Choose a job.
 Choose a career.
 Choose a family.
-Choose a f***ing big television, choose washing machines, cars, compact disc players and electrical tin openers.
+Choose a f\*\*\*ing big television, choose washing machines, cars, compact disc players and electrical tin openers.
 Choose good health, low cholesterol, and dental insurance.
 Choose fixed interest mortgage repayments.
 Choose a starter home.
 Choose your friends.
 Choose leisurewear and matching luggage.
-Choose a three-piece suit on hire purchase in a range of f***ing fabrics.
+Choose a three-piece suit on hire purchase in a range of f\*\*\*ing fabrics.
 Choose DIY and wondering who the fuck you are on Sunday morning.
-Choose sitting on that couch watching mind-numbing, spirit-crushing game shows, stuffing f***ing junk food into your mouth.
-Choose rotting away at the end of it all, pissing your last in a miserable home, nothing more than an embarrassment to the selfish, f***ed up brats you spawned to replace yourselves.
+Choose sitting on that couch watching mind-numbing, spirit-crushing game shows, stuffing f\*\*\*ing junk food into your mouth.
+Choose rotting away at the end of it all, pissing your last in a miserable home, nothing more than an embarrassment to the selfish, f\*\*\*ed up brats you spawned to replace yourselves.
 Choose your future.
-Choose life..
+Choose life...